Children are sure to love this collection of the best Fairy tales for kids.

 Fairy Tales in Waldorf Education

-Storytelling and rhyme form the backbone of early literacy in Waldorf education.
+Storytelling and rhyme form the backbone of early literacy in Waldorf schools, and homeschools, around the world.
 Rudolf Steiner, the founder of Waldorf education, believed that fairy tales could help our children develop into emotionally whole, intelligent, creative human beings.

 The need for imagination, a sense of truth, and a feeling of responsibility–these are the very forces which are the very nerve of education.

 Why are fairy tales shared orally in Waldorf education?

-Instead of reading from books, early childhood Waldorf educators share these fairy tales, myths, legends, folk wisdom, and nature tales in the same way that they were passed down before they were ever written down by authors like the Grimm brothers.
+Instead of reading from books, early childhood Waldorf educators often share these fairy tales, myths, legends, folk wisdom, and nature tales in the same way that ancestors passed them down before they were ever printed onto paper by authors like the Grimm brothers.
 They are shared orally with story baskets, puppet shows, and short plays.

 Steiner believed that oral storytelling strengthens a child’s inner picturing abilities and that this development of the minds’ eye was an essential skill for creative thinking.
-This is why Waldorf educators share most fairy tales and stories from memory as opposed to using picture books in early education, and why they introduce most subjects with storytelling in the upper grades.
+It is for this reason that Waldorf educators share most fairy tales and stories from memory as opposed to using picture books in early education.
+It is also the reason that teachers use storytelling to introduce main lessons.

 Waldorf educators also encourage children to abstain from viewing television programs, and fairy tales made into movies for the same reason.
 Watching pictures on TV and filling a child’s brain with adult images does nothing to help children develop the ability to imagine and create these images for themselves.

 Read Aloud Fairy Tales, Illustrations, and the Dark versus Light Dilemma

-It may seem that dark fairy tales are a bit horrific and unnecessary, but the watered-down overly illustrated Disney versions of these classic fairy tales will not serve our children’s capacity for imagining.
-Nor can they help children develop the roots of self-understanding as well as the original dark versions made familiar by the brothers Grimm.
+It may seem that dark fairy tales are a bit horrific and unnecessary.
+Still, the watered-down overly illustrated Disney versions of these classic fairy tales do not help children imagine or create for themselves.
+Nor do they help children develop the roots of self-understanding as well as the original dark versions made familiar by the brothers Grimm.